ChadsArcade/VMMenu/README.md

 In the Utils folder you can find some utilities:

  - **Makeini** can be used to generate a template ini file for VMMenu.
 It will query your version of Mame and generate an entry for each vector game it finds.
  - **BiosKey** can be used to display the keycode of a pressed key under DOS.
 Use this if you are customising the keyboard inputs and need the keycodes.
+Keycodes are also displayed in the settings page from v1.3.1